 By this date you must have completed one of the following:

 - Receive an award letter for Financial Aid that covers your total tuition and fees.
 If you are receiving aid for the first time, you must also request a final high school transcript be sent to the Admissions Office.
 If you are accepting Federal Student Loans, you must return your Loan Acceptance Form (LAF) to the Financial Aid Office.
 Processing of these forms by the Financial Aid Office can take up to seven days.

-- Sign up for the NelNet Automatic Payment Plan through Web Advisor (under Financial Information click on NBS Payment Plan) for your full balance due or your net balance due after Financial Aid.
+- Sign up for the NelNet Automatic Payment Plan through Web Advisor (under Financial Information click on Account Info, Payments, and Payment Plan) for your full balance due or your net balance due after Financial Aid.

 - Pay your bill in full.